 - Transfers in (ACAT transfers from another financial institution, securities, journal, rollover)

 - Ameriprise ONE® Financial Account features activity (check writing, returned checks, stop payment on checks, debit card, ATM, and other related transactions)

-- Discretionary account activity (For example: Active Portfolios, Self-Managed Account)
+- Discretionary account activity (For example: Active Portfolios, SPS Advisor or Separately Managed Accounts)

 - Money Market account activity (not including AIMMA sweep activity)

 - Trades (sales and purchases)